-The Portfolios and Financial Decisions of High Net-Worth U.S. Households, with Luis Viceira and Ingo Walter, Coming Soon!
+The Portfolios and Financial Decisions of High Net-Worth U.S. Households, with L. Viceira and I. Walter, Coming Soon!
+Abstract

 I find that beauty, race, age, and personal characteristics affect lenders' decisions, once credit and employment history, homeownership, and other hard financial information are taken into account.
 Beautiful applicants have 1.59% higher probability of getting loans, pay 60bps less, but have similar default rates than average looking borrowers who get worse terms.
 Blacks are less likely to get loans, pay higher rates than similar Whites, but default more.
 The findings are consistent with taste-based discrimination/misperception against the ugly, and with statistical discrimination against Blacks, although lenders specialization in borrowers from the same ethnicity and racial prejudice also play a role.

 Risk Aversion and Wealth.
-Evidence from Person-to-Person Lending Portfolios. with Daniel Paravisini and Veronica Rappoport, January 2013, Submitted.
+Evidence from Person-to-Person Lending Portfolios. (with D. Paravisini and V. Rappoport), January 2013.
+Submitted.
+Abstract

 We estimate risk aversion from investors’ portfolio choices on a person-to-person lending plat- form.
 Our method obtains a risk aversion parameter from each investment and generates a panel that we use to disentangle the elasticity of risk aversion to wealth from heterogeneity in risk attitudes across investors and changes in beliefs.
 We find an average income-based Relative Risk Aversion of 2.85, a median of 1.62, and substantial heterogeneity and skewness across investors.
 Risk aversion increases after a negative housing wealth shock, consistent with Decreasing Relative Risk Aversion.
 We show that ignoring heterogeneity and changes in beliefs would lead to biased estimates.

-Increasing Income Inequality, External Habits, and Self-Reported Happiness, with Karen Dynan, American Economic Review, P&P, May 2007.
+Increasing Income Inequality, External Habits, and Self-Reported Happiness(with Karen Dynan) American Economic Review, P&P, May 2007.
+Abstract

 In this short paper we take a first look at the question of whether the increasing income inequality that the US has witnessed in the past 25 years has generated increasing unhappiness in those who have been falling behind, despite their real income has risen markedly.
 If an individual's utility depends not only on the level of her own consumption but also on how that level compares with the consumption of others, then the observed widening of the income distribution may have implications for the happiness of different groups that go beyond those associated with the changes in their respective incomes.
 We find that people's happiness appears to depend positively on how well their socio-economic group is doing relative to the average in their geographic area, even after controlling for the level of their own income.
 In addition, we find some evidence that the relationship is much stronger for people whose group has above-average income than for people whose group has below-average income; it would thus appear that relative concerns do not become an issue until a person has attained a certain place within the income distribution.